Skip To Main Content

 Looking Ahead: Smart Inks

-In the Industry 4.0 era, inks are no longer just liquids; intelligent data carriers .
-New-generation Electrojet ink systems integrate with RFID and QR coding infrastructures, traceability .
+In the Industry 4.0 era, inks are no longer just liquids, but smart data carriers .
+The new generation Electrojet ink systems integrate with RFID and QR coding infrastructure, increasing traceability on the production line

 In this way: